-Will my secondary insurance pay for my Medicare deductible and/or 20 percent coinsurance?
+Will my secondary insurance pay for my Medicare deductible and/or 20% coinsurance?

-Beneficiaries who are enrolled in more than one insurance plan have more than one "payer," which means that "coordination of benefits" rules determine which one pays first.
-The primary payer pays what it owes on your bills first while the secondary payer pays its part of the remainder of the bill.
+Beneficiaries who are enrolled in more than one insurance plan have more than one "payer," which means that "coordination of benefits" rules determine which payer pays first.
+The primary payer pays what it owes on your claim first while the secondary payer pays its part of the remainder of the claim.

 Original Medicare, Part A and Part B, is considered a primary payer when a beneficiary does not have additional insurance.